phf/streampos/README.md

 means.
 The drawback is that users may not agree when it comes to TAB characters or multi-byte runes.
 However, given that GCC's bug-tracker is *full* of column-related issues, maybe it's better to keep it simple?

+Maybe we could at least make column numbers *somewhat* configurable.
+The `text/scanner` package for example uses character counts instead of byte counts, at least that's how I understand the documentation.
+Adding a small constructor function with an (optional) parameter to specify options could achieve that in a moderately straightforward way.
+I don't care very much one way or the other, I am happy with columns in terms of bytes.
+At least for now.

 Currently I use a *slice* of byte offset ranges and a *linear* search.
 For large streams, that's obviously slow.
 Binary search would help, as